-Students who demonstrate significant academic or non-academic concerns may be placed on probation.
+Students who demonstrate significant academic or professionalism concerns may be placed on probation.
 Probation is a warning that the student is in danger of dismissal.
 Placement on academic probation occurs when a student who is already on academic monitoring status continues to accrue deficits (as described in Appendix A).
-However, it should be noted that a serious professionalism violation could result in a student who was not previously under non-academic monitoring being placed directly on non-academic probation.
-While on academic or non-academic probation, students are expected to limit their participation in extracurricular activities.
+However, it should be noted that a serious professionalism violation could result in a student who was not previously under monitoring being placed directly on probation.
+While on academic or professionalism probation, students are expected to limit their participation in extracurricular activities.
 In particular, students are not permitted to run for or hold any student officer or committee positions (including student organizations, the M.D.
-Program Student Council, Curriculum Committee and subcommittees, the Student Professional Conduct Council, and any other committee, organizations, or council positions).
+Program Student Council, Curriculum Committee and subcommittees, the Student Professionalism Representative(s), and any other committee, organizations, or council positions).
 Students who already hold such positions at the time that they are placed on probation are required to relinquish the position(s).
 Additionally, students are not permitted to travel to conferences or international experiences while on probation.
 Exceptions may be granted under special circumstances by the Associate Dean for Students.
+A student who has been placed on academic probation will remain on probationary status until deficiencies are removed and/or any other requirements have been completed.
+Students are expected to resolve all deficiencies within one calendar year.
+During this period, the SEPC will continue to review the student's performance.
 If the requirements for probation have been satisfied and the probationary status has been lifted, the student will once again be eligible to participate fully in extracurricular activities, including holding officer and committee positions, as well as travel for conferences and international experiences.